Applying Process Mining on Scientific Workflows: a Case Study on High Performance Computing Data: Experiments

 \section{Experiments}

-The \emph{HPC Monitoring Cockpit} was applied to the SLURM system of the RWTH Aachen University repeatedly, and an event log was obtained\footnote{RWTH HPC cluster: \url{https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/}.
-A sample event log can be downloaded at the address \url{https://www.ocpm.info/hpc_log.csv}.}.
-Some statistics about the considered event log are contained in Table~\ref{table2}.
+In our previous work, we developed SLURMminer, a tool specifically designed for mining and analyzing process models from SLURM job logs~\cite{DBLP:conf/bpm/SadeghibogarB0A23}.
+The experiments presented in this paper utilize SLURMminer.
+SLURMminer was applied to the SLURM system at RWTH Aachen University multiple times, resulting in the extraction of an event log\footnote{For more details on the RWTH HPC cluster, visit: \url{https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/}.
+A sample event log can be downloaded at: \url{https://www.ocpm.info/hpc_log.csv}.}.
+Table~\ref{table_statistics} presents key statistics derived from the event log.

-As the different accounts belong to different research areas (including physics, chemistry, biology, and computer science) and executed purpose-specific scripts, we could not produce models containing the flow of execution for all the accounts.
-Instead, we focus on the process models that we can extract for a single account.
+Given the variety of research areas (including physics, chemistry, biology, and computer science) and executed purpose-specific scripts, generating a comprehensive process model containing the behavior of all the accounts proved impractical.
+Instead, we focused on individual account process models.
 These process models show the scientific workflows executed by a single user/research group.
 Moreover, the process model is annotated with performance information on the arcs, allowing for the detection of paths with high execution time (bottlenecks), and therefore fulfilling the second goal of finding root causes of performance problems.

 To highlight different execution paradigms, we focus on two accounts: \begin{itemize} \item \emph{jara0180}: contains computations performed on a funded research project (Molecular dynamics simulations of P2X receptors). \item \emph{thes1331}: contains scientific experiments performed for an MSc thesis. \end{itemize}